FranciscoLynch/FranciscoLynch/README.md

-- 👋 Hi, I’m @FranciscoLynch, 18yo.
+- 👋 Hi, I’m @FranciscoLynch, 19yo.
-- 👀 I’m interested in learn all that i can about programming.
+- 👀 I’m interested in learn about differents languages of backend.
-- 🌱 I’m currently learning HTML/CSS in FreeCodeCamp, doing some projects to practice and get better.
+- 🌱 I’m currently learning backend with NodeJS in Acamica.
 - 💞️ I’m looking to collaborate on any project that allows me to gain experience and improve.
 - 📫 How to reach me: send a mail to lynch_francisco_w@hotmail.com

 <!---